eric-lgonz/Enterprise-Network-Expansion/README.md

 <h1>Part 5: EtherChannel and Examining STP</h1>

-In this part of the lab, we will be looking at Link Aggregation, specifically EtherChannel.
+In this part of the project, we will be looking at Link Aggregation, specifically EtherChannel.
 Link Aggregation is a protocol that allows for the bundling of several physical links to be combined into one logical link.
 This enhances redundancy and higher bandwidth since all of the link's capacities get combined.
 Cisco has their own version of Link Aggregation, called EtherChannel, which is what we will be using here.
 We will also look at EtherChannel interacts with STP.

 It is important to note that there are two primary protocols that handle Link Aggregation.
 There is Link Aggregation Control Protocol (LACP), which is an IEEE standard, and Port Aggregation Protocol (PAgP), which is a Cisco proprietary protocol that is similar to LACP.
 Both of these protocols dynamically manage the links and ensures that the links are properly configured.
 There is also Static Persistence, which is configuring EtherChannel manually without using LACP or PAgP.
 While this is a simple approach, it can lead to many configuration problems, especially on a larger network.